matthewfeickert/talk-vCHEP-2021/talk.md

 # Performance

 .kol-1-2[
-- Fit times for analyses using `pyhf`'s NumPy backend and SciPy optimizer orchestrated with funcX on RIVER over 10 trials compared to a single RIVER node
+- Fit times for analyses using `pyhf`'s NumPy backend and SciPy optimizer orchestrated with funcX on River HPC cluster (CPU) over 10 trials compared to a single RIVER node
 - Reported wall fit time is the mean wall fit time of the trials
    - Uncertainty on the mean wall time corresponds to the standard deviation of the wall fit times
 - Given the variability in resources available on real clusters, funcX config options governing resources requested (.bold[nodes per block] and .bold[max blocks]) offer most useful worker comparison metrics